 That all changed in August 2015, when I discovered the story of the Black Angels.

-At the time, I was working as a Developmental Editor in the Biomedical Sciences, a job where I spent my days poring over manuscripts of rare and terrifying diseases that told stories of people who went to bed whole and woke up broken, stories that made me believe my every sneeze, pain, and headache meant death was imminent.
-My toe hurt, I had gout.
-A mosquito bite was the beginning of West Nile, and swollen glands meant the plague.
+At the time, I was working as a Developmental Editor in the Biomedical Sciences, a job where I spent my days poring over manuscripts of diseases, many that had no cure.
 While editing a book on Orphan Lung diseases—lung diseases so rare, they affect one in millions—I read this line:

 “The cure for TB was found at Sea View Hospital in Staten island.”

-A combination of boredom and curiosity made me stop what I was doing and google: Staten Island TB cure.
+Curiosity and a love of New York history made me stop what I was doing and google: Staten Island +TB + Cure.
 And there it was, the story of the cure.
-But, tucked alongside the story was another one that talked about a nurse, Ms. Virginia Allen, who had moved into the newly renovated nurses residence at SV.
+But, tucked alongside the story was another one that talked about a nurse, Ms. Virginia Allen, who had moved into the newly renovated nurses residence at Sea View.

-The article mentioned that she was part of a group of African-American nurses called the Black Angles, who came to work at Sea View when there was a nursing shortage in the 1920’s.
+The article mentioned that she was part of a group of African-American nurses called the Black Angles, who came to work at Sea View in the 1920’s, when white nurses began quitting, setting off a nursing shortage.
 That line sent me down the google rabbit hole for three days.
-When it produced nothing, I set out for the Staten Island Museum where she was scheduled to speak.
+When it produced nothing, I set out to find her at the Staten Island Museum where she was scheduled to speak.